Bedbugs pest control

 69. Do I have to throw away my clothes if I have bed bugs?

-In most cases, you do not have to throw away your clothes if you have bed bugs.
-Proper cleaning and treatment methods can effectively eliminate bed bugs from clothing.
-Here’s what you can do:
+In most cases, you do not need to throw away your clothes if you have bed bugs.
+Suitable washing, drying and careful handling can help remove bed bugs from clothing and reduce the risk of spreading them to other areas.

 70. How often should you wash your sheets to avoid bed bugs?